Daniel Zeaiter

-Daniel Zeaiter (دانيل زعيتر; born 30 March 1995) is a professional footballer who plays as a goalkeeper for German club FC Eddersheim.
-Born in Germany, Zeaiter is of Lebanese descent and holds dual-citizenship.
+Daniel Zeaiter (دانيل زعيتر; born 30 March 1995) is a professional footballer who plays as a goalkeeper for German club Rot-Weiss Frankfurt.
+Born in Germany, Zeaiter was called up to the Lebanon national team in 2015.

 Club career

 After signing with MSV Duisburg in 2016, it was announced on 9 May 2018 that Zeaiter would leave Duisburg at the end of the 2017–18 season.
 He joined Alemannia Aachen for the 2018–19 season, signing a contract until 2020.
 On 12 July 2020, Zeaiter joined FC Eddersheim in the Hessenliga, the fifth tier of German football.

+He joined Rot-Weiss Frankfurt ahead of the 2025–26 season.

 International career

 Zeaiter was born in Germany and is of Lebanese descent.
-He was first called up to the Lebanon national football team in 2015.
+He was first called up to the Lebanon national team in 2015.